 Roles with Innovators:

 Coach: Coaches are integral to the success of SVP Fast Pitch.
 Each participating organization (innovator) is paired with two coaches to help them develop and deliver a 5-minute pitch which inspires listeners to learn more about how they can help the organization, pursue its mission, and achieve its goals.
 Valued expertise includes: general business/startup skills, nonprofit/for-profit consulting, mission/vision definition and proven presentation skills.
 Mentors of Color and those experienced in working with communities of color are encouraged to join.
 The program will be piloting a group model where coaches will be asked to commit to in-person cohort sessions during the season.
-Please pay special attention to the final schedule and commit with full understanding of the time requirements.
+Please pay special attention to the program schedule and commit with full understanding of the time requirements.
+Required dates for in-person attendance: 8/20, 9/17,10/1, 10/15, 10/29 & 11/10.
 (35+ hrs min, 2-4 hrs/wk Primarily Sept & Oct)

 Selection Committee (Screeners): Application screeners help select the innovator cohort accepted into the program and will form this year’s selection committee.
 This role is primarily virtual, using a web-based program to read and score each application and provide direct feedback to all applicants.
 Screeners will be assigned a group of applications to read to ensure ample coverage of all applicants.
 One to two in-person meetings are requested to participate in the deliberation process during the selection period.
 Preferred expertise includes previous grant making experience, program evaluation, application evaluation, general business/startup skills, nonprofit/for-profit consulting.
 (5-10 hours total, early-mid July)